-Many vegans will switch to vegan-friendly skin care products and makeup after making the transition.
+Many vegans will switch to vegan-friendly skincare products and makeup after making the transition.

 Sometimes the products have not been tested in the same way and have not been dermatologically tested or have ratings that signify if it’s fine for people with acne-prone skin.

-While natural is good, some products may contain ingredients which block pores and cause skin reactions in some people.
+While natural is good, some products may contain ingredients that block pores and cause skin reactions in some people.
 For example, olive oil is often used as an ingredient in many moisturizers, but olive oil is also known to block pores in the skin and worsen acne.

 Ingredients in vegan skincare products that can cause acne